 Asking tough questions

-To clearly understand and appreciate the board papers submitted by management, there is a need to ask probing tough questions.
+To clearly understand and appreciate the board papers submitted by management, there is a need to ask tough questions.
 The tough questions will sometimes force management to rethink their proposed actions and plans.
 I have seen and witnessed management withdrawing board papers for reconsideration because of unanswered tough questions from the board.
 I have also noticed management tends to take extra care in preparing board papers if it knows that tough questions may be asked.

 The importance of having the right skill mix

 The challenges facing today’s companies require solutions that have been arrived at by a board that has the right skills mix.
 For example, a challenge in leveraging investment in technology may require the input of directors with skills in finance, human resources, technology, and risk among others.
-For a board to be effective, it requires board members that come from different disciplines and possess varied sector experience.
+For a board to be effective, it requires board members who come from different disciplines and possess varied sector experience.
 The composition of the board with members that have a varied skills mix and diversity is increasingly becoming a must.

 The importance of communication